Usher syndrome: Diagnosis

 Since Usher syndrome is incurable at present, it is helpful to diagnose children well before they develop the characteristic night blindness.
-Some preliminary studies have suggested as many as 10% of congenitally deaf children may have Usher syndrome.
+Some preliminary studies have suggested as many as 10% of children with congenital severe to profound deafness may have Usher syndrome.
 However, a misdiagnosis can have bad consequences.

 The simplest approach to diagnosing Usher syndrome is to test for the characteristic chromosomal mutations.
-An alternative approach is electroretinography, although this is often disfavored for children, since its discomfort can also make the results unreliable.
+An alternative approach is electroretinography, although this is often disfavored for children since its discomfort can also make the results unreliable.
 Parental consanguinity is a significant factor in diagnosis.
 Usher syndrome I may be indicated if the child is profoundly deaf from birth and especially slow in walking.

 Thirteen other syndromes may exhibit signs similar to Usher syndrome, including Alport syndrome, Alström syndrome, Bardet–Biedl syndrome, Cockayne syndrome, spondyloepiphyseal dysplasia congenita, Flynn–Aird syndrome, Friedreich ataxia, Hurler syndrome (MPS-1), Kearns–Sayre syndrome (CPEO), Norrie syndrome, osteopetrosis (Albers–Schonberg disease), Refsum disease (phytanic acid storage disease) and Zellweger syndrome (cerebrohepatorenal syndrome).

 Classification

 Although Usher syndrome has been classified clinically in several ways, the prevailing approach is to classify it into three clinical sub-types called Usher I, II and III in order of decreasing severity of deafness.
 Although it was previously believed that there was an Usher syndrome type IV, researchers at the University of Iowa recently confirmed that there is no USH type IV.
 As described below, these clinical subtypes may be further subdivided by the particular gene mutated; people with Usher I and II may have any one of six and three genes mutated, respectively, whereas only one gene has been associated with Usher III.
 The function of these genes is still poorly understood.

-Usher syndrome is a variable condition; the degree of severity is not tightly linked to whether it is Usher I, II or III.
+Usher syndrome is a variable condition; the degree of severity is not tightly linked to whether it is Usher I, II, or III.
 For example, someone with type III may be unaffected in childhood but go on to develop a profound hearing loss and a very significant loss of sight by early-to-mid adulthood.
 Similarly, someone with type I, who is therefore profoundly deaf from birth, may keep good central vision until the sixth decade of life or even beyond.
 People with type II, who have useful hearing with a hearing aid, can experience a wide range of severity of the RP.
 Some may maintain good reading vision into their 60s, while others cannot see to read while still in their 40s.

 Since Usher syndrome is inherited in an autosomal recessive pattern, both males and females are equally likely to inherit it.
 Consanguinity of the parents is a risk factor.